gstanden/orabuntu-lxc/README.md

 Orabuntu-LXC does all of this and much more with just these easy steps:

+Step 0

+Create a physical host or VM host of CentOS, Fedora, Redhat, Ubuntu or Oracle Linux.
+Use of LVM when building the host is strongly recommeded so that the optional Orabuntu-LXC fully-automated SCST Linux SAN deployer can be fully-leveraged after the LXC or LXD N-node hosts have been deployed.

 Step 1

 Make sure your Linux distribution is updated.